Establishing trust in automated reasoning: Improving the reviewability of automated reasoning systems

 Since this approach differs radically from anything that has been tried in practice so far, it is premature to discuss its advantages and downsides.
 Only practical experience can show to what extent pre-digital and pre-industrial forms of collaborative knowledge work can be adapted to automated reasoning.
 Nevertheless, I will indulge in some speculation on this topic, to give an idea of what we can fear or hope for.

 On the benefit side, the code supporting a specific research project becomes much smaller and more understandable, mitigating opacity.
-Its execution environment is smaller as well, and entirely composed of mature wide-spectrum software.
+Its computational environment is smaller as well, and entirely composed of stable wide-spectrum or transparent software.
 Reviewability is therefore much improved.
-Moreover, users are encouraged to engage more intensely with the software, ensuring a better understanding of what it actually does.
-The lower entry barrier to appropriating the code makes inspection and modification of the code accessible to a wider range of researchers, increasing inclusiveness and epistemic diversity.
+Moreover, users are encouraged to engage more intensely with the software, reducing the risk of inappropriate use.
+The lower entry barrier to appropriating the code maket it accessible to a wider range of researchers, increasing inclusiveness and epistemic diversity.

 The main loss I expect is in the efficiency of implementing and deploying new ideas.
 A strongly coordinated development team whose members specialize on specific tasks is likely to advance more quickly in a well-defined direction.
-This can be an obstacle in particular for software whose complexity is dominated by technical rather than scientific aspects, e.g.~in high-performance computing or large-scale machine learning applications.
+This can be a disadvantage in particular for software whose complexity is dominated by technical rather than scientific aspects, e.g.~in high-performance computing or large-scale machine learning applications.

-The main obstacle to trying out this approach in practice is the lack of tooling support.
-Existing code refactoring tools can probably be adapted to support application-specific forks, for example via code specialization.
-But tools for working with the forks, i.e.~discovering, exploring, and comparing code from multiple forks, are so far lacking.
-The ideal toolbox should support both forking and merging, where merging refers to creating consensual code versions from multiple forks.
-Such maintenance by consensus would probably be much slower than maintenance performed by a coordinated team.
-This makes it even more important to base such convivial software ecosystems on a foundation of mature software components, in order to avoid maintenance work necessitated by software collapse {[}Hinsen 2019{]}.

 \hypertarget{explainability}{